Esri/esri-leaflet/README.md

 ### Development Roadmap

-If you are interested in contributing to Esri Leaflet or are interetsed in seeing what is coming up next checkout the [development roadmap](https://github.com/Esri/esri-leaflet/wiki/Roadmap).
+If you are interested in contributing to Esri Leaflet or are interested in seeing what is coming up next checkout the [development roadmap](https://github.com/Esri/esri-leaflet/wiki/Roadmap).

 ### Frequently Asked Questions